za3k/qr-backup/docs/FAQ.md

 - The "N01/50" thru "N50/50" labels are removed.
 Any chunk with an unexpected label is thrown out (for forwards compatibility).
 - Each chunk is base64-decoded
 - The chunks are appended together.
 This has restored the preprocessed data.
+- If the data was encrypted, it is decrypted with GPG in symmetric mode.
 - If the data was compressed, it's decompressed.
 The file is now restored.
 - The file is checksummed using sha256, which verifies the file is perfectly restored.